Fikiotripa

-The Fikiotripa is a lighthouse built at the outer edge of the location of ancient Mytilene.
+The Fykiotripa or Akra Kastro is a lighthouse built at the outer edge of Mytilene, on the island of Lesbos.

 Description

 It stands on an inclined rock and looks like a boat stranded on the rocky shore.
-Constructed during the 1880s,to make it easier for sailors to approach the Mytilini port as well as improve the sail between the island of Lesvos and Asia Minor.
+Originally built in 1863, it was renovated in 2007.
+It secures the approach to the Mytilene port as well as improves the sail between the island of Lesbos and Asia Minor.
 A small building of 25 m2, it is a trademark of Mytilene, with unlimited views to the north, east, and south.